Haufe-Lexware/wicked.haufe.io/doc/authorization-servers.md

 * Identity via ADFS: May be used for internal SPAs
 * Identity via Google: May be used for applications where the Google Identity is just enough for you to deem the user authorized to use your API
-* Any SAML identity provider: Used commonly in enterprise situations; this can also be used to federate the identity into the OAuth 2.0 Implicit Grant Flow, given that you register your Authorization Server as a SAML Service Provider with your SAML Identity Provider (see also [wicked saml-sdk](https://www.npmjs.com/package/wicked-saml)).
+* Any SAML identity provider: Used commonly in enterprise situations; this can also be used to federate the identity into the OAuth 2.0 Implicit Grant Flow, given that you register your Authorization Server as a SAML Service Provider with your SAML Identity Provider (see also [Auth method SAML](auth-saml.md)).

 ## The Resources Owner Password Grant Flow